Austintown unveils drug enforcement drone

 AUSTINTOWN

+Austintown Township Trustees Jim Davis and Doug McGlynn and Fiscal Officer Laura Wolfe watch a demonstration of the township's new police drone at Tuesday night's trustees meeting by Patrolman Ryan Reese.

-Christmas came early for township trustees who tested out a new drug enforcement tool during a Tuesday meeting: an about $16,000 drone purchased through a local grant.
+Christmas came early for township trustees who tested a new drug-enforcement tool at a Tuesday meeting: a drone purchased through a local grant worth about $16,000.

 Coalition for a Drug-Free Mahoning County cut the township a $20,490 check in September to reimburse the township for the equipment, as well as officer training and certification.
 The coalition received a $75,000 grant in May from a foundation tied to opioid distributor Cardinal Health, which established a funding vein for local communities struck by the opioid epidemic, said Angela DiVito, coalition executive director.